- Entertainment and Media

 Anxious to stretch his acting talents, Connery was happy when acclaimed director Alfred Hitchcock offered him the part of Mark Rutland, a wealthy business owner who has fallen in love and marries a female con artist and thief played by the up-and-coming actress Tippi Hedren.
 It was only her third movie, and second with director Aflred Hitchcock after The Birds.
 And it was during shooting that Hedren and Hitchcock had a famous falling out.
 She will later claim Hitchcock made unwanted sexual advances and tried to ruin her career after she resisted.

 Hitchcock had actually considered Peter O'Toole, Paul Newman and Marlon Brando for the Rutland role, and actresses Grace Kelly, Eva Marie Saint, Lee Remick and Marilyn Monroe as Marnie, but eventually settled on Connery and Hedren.
-For Connery, this would be his second film after completing his second James Bond movie, From Russian With Love.
+For Connery, this would be his second film after completing his second James Bond movie, From Russian With Love, and he was looking forward to acting in an Alfred Hitchcock movie.

 The film got off to an ominous start: filming was scheduled to begin on November 22, 1963, but due to the assasination of President John F. Kennedy, there was a four-day delay.